 - Calculate your special wastes, such as electronics, batteries, used oil

 - Alaska-based agency speakers on funding opportunities with opportunity to network

 - Open to folks who want a refresher or who wish to learn more about planning

 - Meet, network, and discuss with other Alaska Tribes what works and what doesn’t

-- Technical assistance is available after workshop completion to help you finish your plan or implement your plan
+- Technical assistance is available after workshop completion to help you finish or implement your plan

 To apply for any of the trainings listed above: